billorcutt/i_dropped_my_phone_the_screen_cracked/README.md

 //start the sine and the sawtooth __("sine,saw").start();
 ```
-Chains of audio nodes can be encapsulated as units using macros.
+Once connected together, audio node chains can be encapsulated as units using macros.

 ```javascript
 //define a simple macro named "microsynth"